sammmlow/LEOGPS/docs/index.rst

 For bugs, raise the issues in the `GitHub repository <https://github.com/sammmlow/LEOGPS/issues>`_.

-For collaborations, reach out to me: sammmlow@gmail.com
+For collaborations, reach out to me: sammmlow@gmail.com (Samuel Y. W. Low)

-:Author: Samuel Y. W. Low

 |linkedin| |orcid|